Of Commerce, Counsel & the Coin

 DARPA is founded

-7 February.
-Eisenhower's hurried answer to Sputnik.
-Over the next six decades the agency will seed ARPANET, GPS, Siri, and the majority of the foundational technologies on which Silicon Valley is built.
+Eisenhower’s hurried answer to Sputnik arrives on 7 February, and over the next six decades the agency seeds ARPANET, GPS, Siri, and the majority of the foundational technologies on which Silicon Valley is built.

 1969